 - Rick Ross (Avalanche Studios)

-Athan Billias (MIDI Manufacturers Association), as managing director of the IASIG, also participates in all Steering Committee meetings and decisions.
+Athan Billias, President of the MIDI Association also participates in all Steering Committee meetings and decisions.

 Steering Committee Guidelines

 The Steering Committee is a group of any odd number (but no less than five) members.
 New members of the Steering Committee should be solicited (through nominations or volunteers from the General Membership) when an existing member steps down.
 Final approval of any new Steering Committee members will be subject to the discretion of the current Steering Committee members.
 In the event that a clear decision is not evident, the Steering Committee may chose to adopt a formal voting process for this purpose at that time.

 The main job of the Steering Committee is the administration of the IASIG which includes the following functions:

 - schedule and publicize annual and semi-annual meetings

 - publicize the findings of the Working Groups

 - review and implement new services and technologies (i.e. social networking, etc.)

 - create and implement strategies for the recruiting of new members

 - create and implement revenue generating ventures (non recruitment oriented)